Maikel Franco

-Maikel Antonio Franco (pronounced MY-kell FRONN-koe; born August 26, 1992), is a Dominican professional baseball third baseman for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
-He has also played in Major League Baseball (MLB) for the Philadelphia Phillies, Kansas City Royals, Baltimore Orioles and the Washington Nationals.
+Maikel Antonio Franco (pronounced MY-kell FRONN-koe; born August 26, 1992), is a Dominican professional baseball third baseman for the Sultanes de Monterrey of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Kansas City Royals, Baltimore Orioles and Washington Nationals, and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.